palantir/atlasdb/docs/source/schemas/index.rst

 Protobufs and Persistables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-For protobufs and persistables, atlasdb will handle persisting and
+For protobufs and persistables, AtlasDB will handle persisting and
 hydrating objects to and from byte arrays.
 Otherwise, they function
 similarly to ValueType.BLOB.
 However, for structured data it is
 recommended that you store them as protobufs or persistables rather than
-BLOBs - this is because atlasdb can then extract component values from
+BLOBs - this is because AtlasDB can then extract component values from
 the structs to create indexes.

 Schema Objects
 --------------

-The atlasdb schema contains four kinds of top level objects - tables,
+The AtlasDB schema contains four kinds of top level objects - tables,
 indexes, stream stores, and cleanup tasks.

--  **Tables** are the base structure for storing information in atlasdb.
+-  **Tables** are the base structure for storing information in AtlasDB.
    Similar to SQL tables in idea, with base layout described in the
    section above.
 -  **Indexes** are tables which explicitly base their content off of a